Overview

 Kim Wright

 How can I arrange my time to do what is most valuable and important to me?
-Do I need more information before I can move this forward?
-I’ve arranged my life to do the things I love and to minimize the things I don’t.
-I say “No” often, so my plate doesn’t fill with activities that are not important.
+Do I need more information before I can proceed with this?
+I’ve arranged my life to do the things I love and to minimise the things I don’t.
+I say “No” often, so my plate doesn’t fill up with activities that aren’t important.

 Monica Bignelli

 I take the “lesser of evils” route, which sounds negative but works for me.
-In other words, I get around to the unpleasant tasks on my list when an even more undesirable task comes along.
+In other words, I tend to tackle the unpleasant tasks on my list when an even more undesirable task arises.
 Also, I’m not beyond rewarding myself when I accomplish a tough “to-do” item; likewise, depriving myself of pleasure when I procrastinate.

 Amy Bladen Shatto PhD

-You can remind folks that taking breaks makes people more productive (the managing energy body of literature) so we can get in the habit of taking breaks with rewards we plan for ourselves and we get the benefit of nurturing our bodies and minds at the same time.
+You can remind people that taking breaks makes them more productive (according to the managing energy body of literature).
+By getting into the habit of taking breaks with rewards we plan for ourselves, we can benefit from nurturing both our bodies and minds simultaneously.

 Edwin Bozie

 Well…you choose.
-At any point in time, there are three choices you can make, Act sensibly, Act foolishly or just laze around.
-In any case, you can’t do anything about it unless you choose to avoid it…or then again…you could just choose to face the consequences of procrastination.
+At any point in time, there are three choices you can make: Act sensibly, Act foolishly or laze around.
+In any case, you can’t do anything about it unless you choose to avoid it…or then again…you could decide to face the consequences of procrastination.
 At least you’ll not be going off half-cocked.

 Dr Mimi Hull